znbn/django-cms/docs/reference/templatetags.rst

     {% page_url request.current_page as current_url %}{% if current_url and current_url != request.get_full_path %}<link rel="canonical" href="{% page_url request.current_page %}">{% endif %}

 ..  templatetag:: page_attribute

 page_attribute
 ==============

-This templatetag is used to display an attribute of the current page in the current language.
+This template tag is used to display an attribute of the current page in the current language.

 Arguments: